At Bournville School, we aim to ensure that every child, regardless of background, has the knowledge, skills and attitudes to excel in modern Britain.

 The Government believes that the Pupil Premium Grant (PPG), which is additional to main school funding, is the best way to address the current underlying inequalities between children eligible for free school meals (FSM) and their peers by ensuring that funding to tackle disadvantage reaches the pupils who need it most.
 Schools are free to spend the PPG as they see fit.
 However, they are accountable for how they have used the additional funding to support students from low-income families.
 New measures of success will be included in the DfE performance tables; these will capture the achievement of those disadvantaged pupils covered by the PPG.

-The literacy and numeracy ‘Catch-Up Premium’ gives schools additional funding to support Year 7 pupils who did not achieve at least level 4 in reading and/or maths at the end of key stage 2 (KS2).
-The school receives £500 for each student eligible, we had a targeted cohort of 20 in English and 16 in Maths for 2015/16.
+The literacy and numeracy catch-up premium gives schools additional funding to support year 7 pupils who did not achieve at least the average in reading and/or mathematics at the end of key stage 2 (KS2).
 The impact of this spending can be found in the document downloads below.

 Free School Meals

 We have introduced an online system to apply for free school meals.

 Free Meal Entitlement Criteria:

 Free School Meals is a benefit awarded in respect of children under the age of 19 where the parent or guardian is in receipt of one of the benefits shown below:

 Income Based Jobseekers Allowance (IB JSA)

 Support under part VI of the Immigration and Asylum Act 1999;

 Child Tax Credit